Alton Downs, Queensland: History

+Dalma Road Provisional School opened on 25 February 1901.
+On 1 January 1909, it became Dalma Road State School.
+It closed in 1934.
+It was at 32 Harding Road (north-west corner of Nicholson Road, 23.3454°S 150.3478°E).

 The Alton Downs Community Hall officially opened on 2 January 1905.

+The foundation stone for an Anglican church was laid on Sunday 20 January 1907.
+St James' Anglican Church opened in April 1907.
+The church was 34 by 22 ft and 13 ft high inside with a front porch and vestry.
+It was built by R. Cousins & Co using tongue-and-groove dressed hardwood.

 The Alton Downs War Memorial was officially unveiled on 16 October 1920 by Mrs H.G.
 Wheeler to honour those from the district who served in World War I. The memorial is made of Ulam marble and is a 12 ft broken column (signifying young life cut short).
 It cost £180 to erect and the stonemason was Frederick Moulton Allan of Rockhampton.

 A seven-hour siege occurred at Alton Downs on the night of 20 July 2000 after police responded to reports of a serious domestic dispute on a hobby farm where gunshots had been fired.
 Just after midnight on 21 July 2000, former air force officer Royce William Cooper fired a shot at Queensland Police Service dog squad officer Norm Watt who was hit in the leg.
 Watt subsequently bled to death from the bullet wound.
 Cooper later surrendered to police.
 A two-week trial was held at the Rockhampton Supreme Court in 2003 where Cooper pleaded not guilty.
 At the conclusion of the trial, a jury deliberated for five hours before finding Cooper guilty of murder.
 Justice Peter Dutney sentenced Cooper to life in prison.
 Watt is regularly remembered on the anniversary of his death and at events commemorating Queensland police officers who have been killed in the line of duty.
 In March 2020, a new police vessel was named in Watt's honour.